rwxrob/zet/20211204184513/README.md

 Beginner Boost:

 * Becoming an Autodidact
-* Version Management with Git and GitHub
+* Source Management with Git and GitHub
 * Bash, POSIX, and PowerShell Native
 * Learn Python and Go the Hard Way
 * C Game Development (Head First C)